drewtodd/drewtodd.github.io/_posts/2016-07-01-ixd-retrospective.md.md

 Darren’s involvement and interaction made a huge difference in the effectiveness of the course material and the class in general.

 #### Portfolio-fodder
 When all is said and done, you end up with a [portfolio-quality piece][4] that shows off your skills.
-The Kent program is very portfolio-focused, which is not a huge objective for me personally (I’m not looking to move into a design career; choosing to focus on management and leadership), but for almost everyone else in the program, this is one of the key benefits of getting the degree.
+The Kent program is very portfolio-focused, which is not a huge objective for me personally (I’m not looking to move into a design career; choosing to focus on management and leadership), but for almost everyone else in the program this is one of the key benefits of getting the degree.

 ## The Bad